sparkflows/sparkflows-docs/docs/aws/running-on-emr.rst

 * Update the inbound rules for the Master Node::

-    We would have Fire listening on ports 8080 and 8086 (Fire by default listens on 8080 and 8443.
-But EMR clusters have another process listening on port 8443.
-So we change it to listen on port 8080 and 8086)
+    We would have Fire listening on ports 8085 and 8086 (Fire by default listens on 8080 and 8443.
+But EMR clusters have another process listening these ports.
+So we change it to listen on port 8085 and 8086)
-    Update the inbound rules for the Master Node to allow ports 8080 and 8086
+    Update the inbound rules for the Master Node to allow ports 8085 and 8086

 * ssh into the Master EMR node as the ``hadoop`` user::